jlemein/izzy-renderer/README.md

 ## Resolving materials and textures

+Every renderer is may support different advanced features.
+It is for the time being impractical to have a single unified material file format that supports all features of modern renderers.
+Most 3d models, however, provide some basic support for material settings, such as diffuse and specular colors, roughness values and texture information.
+Izzy Renderer derives as much as it can from the 3d models and render it to the best of it's knowledge.
+If you want fancier results, then you need to use the materials file.
+The material file is used to override the default material properties.
+Also the material file is used to express parameters to complex rendering techniques.
+The material file is in that sense a material file format for the Izzy Renderer.

-Resources are always loaded relative from the assets.
-For example, all textures specified in the scene file htat is passed as program argument, are resolved from the scene file.
-Textures specified as part of the materials file are resolved from the materials file.
+Resources are always loaded relative from the point of declaration.
+* Textures specified in the scene file (as part of the fbx file) are resolved as part of the location of the scene file.
+* Textures specified in the materials file are resolved from the location of the materials file.

 Most meshes make use of external data, such as textures, animation files, lookup data, etcetera.
 By default, relative paths in the model are resolved to the directory where the mesh is located.